Laspargus/Cheatsheet-JavaScript/README.md

 ![alt text](https://s3.amazonaws.com/codecademy-content/courses/learn-javascript-functions/Diagram/parameters.svg)

-showcasing how arrow functions parameters differ for different amounts of parameters A function body composed of a single-line block does not need curly braces.
+A function body composed of a single-line block does not need curly braces.
 Without the curly braces, whatever that line evaluates will be automatically returned.
 The contents of the block should immediately follow the arrow => and the return keyword can be removed.
 This is referred to as implicit return.

 ![alt text](https://s3.amazonaws.com/codecademy-content/courses/learn-javascript-functions/Diagram/return.svg)

-comparing single line and multiline arrow functions

 ### Functions ES6